-No sooner has he relayed the garage floor over his hidden weapons cache and laid out the food bowl for his new unnamed dog than a former associate arrives on his doorstep looking to call in a marker.
-Try as Wick can, pleadingly, to avoid it, this isn’t the kind of marker one can refuse — indeed, it looks like something out of Pirates of the Caribbean — and any attempt to do so carries dire consequences; the kind that might provoke a return of its own accord.
+No sooner has he relain the garage floor over his hidden weapons cache and laid out the food bowl for his new unnamed dog, than a former associate arrives on his doorstep looking to call in a marker.
+Try as Wick can, pleadingly, to avoid it, this isn’t the kind of marker one can refuse1 and any attempt to do so carries dire consequences — the sort of consequences that might necessitate a return of their own accord.

 Two films in and John Wick is already working in callbacks that would shame a much more established franchise.
 As in the first film, the only cop we see, the curiously impassive/impassively curious Jimmy (Thomas Sadowski), has no interest in arresting anyone — “You workin’ again, John?”.

 For a supposedly secret society, everyone seems to be in on it.
 There are no civilian casualties; in part because, as far as we yet know, there may well be no actual civilians.
 Chapter 2 broadens the mythos so that anyone on the street could be a part of this world — the homeless guy muttering to himself could an emissary to the Bowery King (a chortling Laurence Fishburne in his now-usual trend of glorified end-of-second-act cameos) — which adds a rewarding touch of paranoid thriller to the brew.